dakeshi21/example-web-crawler/README.md

 #### Use Jsoup as HTML parser
 * Easy to use Java HTML Parser library.
-* No need to worry about `REGEX` pattern to parse all links.
+* Reeduces boilerplate code, so no need to worry about `REGEX` pattern to parse all links.

 ## Data structures
 * `HashTable` to keep track of visited links.